 Provision of community transport for community groups and individuals.
-Travel Club, annual membership £5 – minibus trips to places of interest throughout the year (details of programme on website or contact the office to be added to the mailing list).
-Also provide hospital transport, community group hires and registered bus services to Carlisle and Peebles.
+A Travel Club providing minibus trips to places of interest throughout the year (details of programme on website or contact the office to be added to the mailing list).
+Also provides hospital transport, community group hires and registered bus services to Carlisle and Peebles.

 Open Studio in Moffat

 Come and visit my studio, open to the public (by appointment only please).
 I have original watercolours, prints and greetings cards for sale.

 Classes for beginners and improvers held locally ~ informal, fun, and fulfilling!
 Please contact me for more details